-At Columbia GSAPP, I wrote my thesis about the cultural and architectural history of the Biosphere 2 Project.
-I am currently revising and expanding this work with the intention of releasing a book in late 2017.
+At Columbia GSAPP, I wrote my thesis on the cultural and architectural history of the Biosphere 2 Project.
+I am currently revising and expanding this work with the intention of completing a book in 2021.

 Resonant City (2009-2015)

 Resonant City was an interdisciplinary research collaborative exploring the intersections of art, architecture, technology, the immediate past, enduring present, and possible futures.
 In the course of our explorations we hope to illuminate a subtle yet critical discourse underlying the construction of nature, landscape, the city, aesthetic and cultural production.
 The archives are online at the link below

 Transversing the Bay was a study of the San Francisco Bay Area that utilizes mass transit systems, particularly the Bay Area Rapid Transit system and local ferries.
 By framing the movements of people and the spatial and affective domains created by these systems, our aim was the documentation and distillation of the emotional resonances and ephemeral qualities of place found in this region.
 There is a unique social ecology that revolves around each transit hub that informs the surrounding landscape, varying by the age of the line and the density of the location.